ms-van3t-devs/ms-van3t/README.md

 The promiscuous mode can then be disabled with:
 `sudo ip link set <interface name> promisc off`

-`sudo` may be needed to use the underlying ns-3 *FdNetDevice*: if you get a "permission denied" error, try to run again the `emu-v2x` application with `sudo`.
+`sudo` may be needed to use the underlying ns-3 *FdNetDevice*: if you get a "permission denied" error, try adding `--enable-sudo` when doing `./ns3 configure` and then running without `sudo` (ns3 will ask for your password if needed).

 The logic of the application is contained inside model/Applications/v2x-helper.c/.h